Stephen-Odumirin/Stephen-Odumirin/README.md

 ### Hi there 👋
 I'm Stephen, a Google Certified Associate Android Developer (http://bit.ly/stgooglecert) 💻.
-With over 2 years of experience in developing android applications.
+With over 3 years of experience in developing mobile applications.

 - 🔭 I’m currently available for gigs and contracts
 - 🌱 I’m currently advancing my knowlegde on android development with kotlin.